 Natural sources of vitamin K2

-Fermented foods are almost always a rich source of vitamin K2 and probiotics.
-A study published in The International Journal of Applied Pharmaceutics found that regularly consuming fermented vegetables and dairy products is linked to a lower risk of hair loss and other signs of aging.
+Fermented foods are almost always a rich source of vitamin K2 and probiotics, and a study published in The International Journal of Applied Pharmaceutics found that regularly consuming fermented vegetables and dairy products was associated with better hair health.2

 When should you take vitamin K2?

-The human body stores only small amounts of vitamin K, which can be rapidly depleted without adequate dietary intake, and research published in StatPearls estimates that up to 30 percent of adults may have insufficient vitamin K stores.
+The human body stores only small amounts of vitamin K, which can be rapidly depleted without adequate dietary intake, and research published in StatPearls suggests that up to 30 percent of adults may have insufficient vitamin K stores.3

-While more research is needed to establish the optimal vitamin K2 dosage for hair growth, most healthcare providers suggest a daily vitamin K intake of 120 mcg for men and 90 mcg for women.
+While more research is needed to establish the optimal vitamin K2 dosage to support healthy hair, most healthcare providers suggest a daily vitamin K intake of 120 mcg for men and 90 mcg for women.

 Does vitamin K2 interact with any medications?